SigmaWe/SmartCommand/queryCollectionServer/README.md

 4. Finally, start the docker desktop, in this folder, run `docker compose up`

-5. After the server is up, you can go to http://127.0.0.1:8000/docs to test your API.
+5. After the server is up, you can go to http://127.0.0.1:8000/docs to test the API.
 If you need more details about this API, please refer to [FastAPI](https://fastapi.tiangolo.com/)

 6. To access the database, you can use your favorite DB managment system and connect to the `Postgres SQL` using the following info: